 Comment.
 Section 1562.3 creates an exception to the hearsay rule (Section 1200) for a copy of business records subpoenaed pursuant to Sections 1560-1566 if the requirements of Section 1562.3 are satisfied.
 Section 1562 creates an exception to the best evidence rule (Section 1500) and provides the necessary preliminary showing of authenticity of both the copy and the original record (Section 1401).
-However, the affidavit of the custodian of records or other qualified witness under Section
+However, the affidavit of the custodian of records or other qual fied witness under Section 1561 does not satisfy the requirements of the hearsay exception provided by Section 1271-the busi tess records exception to the hearsay rule-because the affidavit does not contain statements sufficient to satisfy the requirements of subdivision (d) of Section 1271 ("The sources of information and method and time of preparation were such as to indicate its trustworthiness.").
+See Recommendation Relating to Admissibility of Copies of Business Records in Evidence (January 1975).

-Subdivision (d) provides the method by which the adverse party may demand testimony by the custodian of the records or other qualified witness before the records can be admitted into evidence.
+Subdivision (d) provides the method by which the adverse party may demand testimony by the custodian of the records or other qualified witness before the copy of the records can be admitted into evidence.
 Subdivision (d) (2) is designed to assure that a party will not make such a demand automatically and without substantial justification.
-Under subdivision (d), the party who opposes the introduction of the record, or a portion thereof, must not only state under oath that he has good reason to believe that the record, or a portion thereof, is inadmissible because the requirements of subdivision (d) of Section 1271 cannot be satisfied, but he must also state specific facts upon which the belief is based.
-This places a burden on the party who opposes the introduction of the copy of the records to investigate a situation in which he lacts knowledge of the facts sought to be proved.
+Under subdivision (d), the party who opposes the introduction of the record, or a portion thereof, must not only state under cath that he has good reason to believe that the copy of the record, or a portion thereof, is inadmissible because the requirements of subdivision (d) of Section 1271 cannot be satisfied, but he must also state specific facts upon which the belief is based.
+This places a burden on the party who opposes the introduction of the copy of the records to investigate a situation in which he lacks knowledge of the facts sought to be proved.
 In such a case, the party may support his statement of belief with facts showing that the record is in fact inaccurate or that the sources of information or method of preparation of the records are such as to render the records untrustworthy.
 Failure to object does not preclude a party from offering evidence at trial to show that the records are in fact incorrect.
 See Section 1562.7.

 1562.4.
-In an action in which there are numerous parties or a party seeks to have a copy of a voluminous business record admitted into evidence under the provisions of Section 1562.3, the court may make an ex parte order permitting the party, in lieu of serving the copy of the record on all parties as required by Section 1562.3(c), to deposit a copy of the business records with the clerk of the court for examination and copying by the other parties under such terms and conditions as the court deems appropriate.
+In an action in which there are numerous parties or a party seeks to have a copy of a voluminous business record admitted into evidence under the provisions of Section 1562.3, the court may make an ex parte order permitting the party, in lieu of serving the copy of the record on all parties as required by subdivision (c) of Section 1562.3, to deposit a copy of the business records with the clerk of the court for examination and copying by the other parties under such terms and conditions as the court deems appropriate.
 A copy of the order of the court shall be served together with the notices required by Section 1562.3.

 Comment.
-Section 1562.4 provides a means by which a party to an action, in which there are numerous parties or in which a party seeks to have a copy of a voluminous business record admitted into evidence under the provision of Section 1562.3, may request the court to issue an ex parte order permitting deposit of a copy of the business records with the clerk of the court rather than serving each party with a copy of the records.
-The section is intended to offer a practical solution to the procedural problems, raised by complex multiparty litigation or voluminous records, where the cost of reproduction would be a substantial burden on the party offering the copy of the record as evidence.
+Section 1562.4 authorizes the court to issue an exparte order permitting deposit of a copy of business records with the clerk of the court in an action in which there are numerous parties or in which a party seeks to have a copy of a voluminous business record admitted into evidence.
+This avoids the need to serve a copy of the records on each party and offers a practical solution to the procedural problems, raised by complex multiparty litigation or voluminous records, where the cost of reproduction would be a substantial burden on the party offering the copy of the record as evidence.